Raeed Muhammad Alam

 Raeed Muhammad Alam is a Pakistani actor, model, director and producer.

-He has appeared in several television serials such as Jo Tu Chahey, Mujhay Jeenay Do, Dil Ruba and Fitrat.
+He has appeared in several television serials, such as Jo Tu Chahey, Mujhay Jeenay Do, Dil Ruba and Fitrat.

 Early life

-Raeed was born in Karachi on 10 October 1988.

 He completed his MBA in marketing from Hamdard University.

 Career

 Modeling and acting

-Raeed Mohammad Alam started his career from modeling in 2010.
+Raeed started his career from modeling in 2010.

-He first acted in a commercial of Sony Ericsson directed by Saqib Malik and then did many more commercials including National Food, Jazz, Pepsi, Djuice, Sprite and Rani Pulpy.
+He first acted in a commercial of Sony Ericsson directed by Saqib Malik.
+Many more commercials followed, including those for National Food, Jazz, Pepsi, Djuice, Sprite and Rani Pulpy.

 Later he worked in several dramas including Badnaam, Kuch Na Kaho, Mujhay Jeenay Do, Jo Tu Chahey and Dil Ruba.

 Direction and production

 He worked as assistant with director Saqib Malik for seven years.

 He also directed two music videos 'Teri Yaad' and one for Persian singer Shadi G.

 In 2018 he started his own production house called DNA Films.

-Personal life

-Raeed is married and has three kids.